 The One Question: One Answer series has two goals.
 First – we want to help answer your questions, one at a time.
 Second – we want to connect you with highly qualified, trustworthy individuals.

-One of the most common challenges of Business Builder Camp members is how to grow a business.
+One of the most common challenges of Business Builders is how to grow a business.
 Many of our members have gone through, or are going through making their first full-time hire – officially moving them from a solopreneur to a CEO.

 This single move is significant and scary.
 This One-Question; One-Answer post is for those who are considering or in the midst of the first hire.